Psychtoolbox-3/psychtoolbox-3.github.com/docs/PsychtoolboxKernelDriver.md

 # How to upgrade with a more recent version, bundled with a new version of Psychtoolbox

 ### You can unload and delete the driver before a driver upgrade via:

+sudo kextunload /Library/Extensions/[PsychtoolboxKernelDriver](PsychtoolboxKernelDriver).kext
+sudo rm -R /Library/Extensions/[PsychtoolboxKernelDriver](PsychtoolboxKernelDriver).kext

+On older setups, the driver may reside in /System/Library/Extensions/, so
+delete it from there if above does not work:

 sudo kextunload /System/Library/Extensions/[PsychtoolboxKernelDriver](PsychtoolboxKernelDriver).kext
 sudo rm -R /System/Library/Extensions/[PsychtoolboxKernelDriver](PsychtoolboxKernelDriver).kext